SapienzaNLP/mwsd-datasets/README.md

 > inventory.it.withgold.sorted.txt  inventory.it.withgold.txt
 ```
 #### Config Setup
-In order to properly setup BabelNet config `cd` into `config` parent folder and verify that each path in `babelnet.config`, `babelnet.var.config`, `jlt.config` and `jlt.var.config` is reachable, as it is written in the files, from the directory you are in.
+In order to properly setup BabelNet config `cd` into `config` parent folder and verify that each path in `babelnet.properties`, `babelnet.var.properties`, `jlt.properties` and `jlt.var.properties` is reachable, as it is written in the files, from the directory you are in.

 For example, if I am in `/home/user/multilingual_wsd_wn_v1.0` which has  `config/` as subfolder.
 I need to be sure that any path written in the aforementioned files is reachable from `/home/user/multilingual_wsd_wn_v1.0`.